wilas/vbkick/docs/NOTES.md

         - HIGH - (major loss of function, critical/serious bugs affected the operation of the program) [MUST]
         - Info: http://en.wikipedia.org/wiki/MoSCoW_Method
         - Info: https://confluence.atlassian.com/display/JIRA/Defining+'Priority'+Field+Values
- - benefits of having definition.cfg in bash format (simple func inside, read context from the central repo, include other definitions, e.g common)
+ - benefits of having definition.cfg in bash format (simple func inside, read context from the central repo, include other definitions, e.g definition_common.cfg)
+ - if you have bug in your definition, eg. Usage function which fail then during loading vbkick fails what is good , but won’t tell you what exactly is wrong in your definition
+ - be carefull with creating too much func, dependencies in your definition (be simple)
  - usecase/workflow: (test kickstart files, test postinstall scripts, test provisioners, discover new things on vanilla boxes)(build vanilla, clone, play with clone, automate steps done on clone)(this is my cheap personal lab/garage)(sandbox env.); build and posinstall are separate - kickstarting may take time, so is good to make snapshot/clone just after kickstart but before posinstall; base for my_scripts/ansible_playbooks/puppet_modules; quick way to refresh vagrant boxes
  - templates
     - OmniOS stable – simple (latter install puppet, chef, ansible):  http://omnios.omniti.com/wiki.php/WikiStart